Team-Nutshell/nutshellengine-docs/source/types/Camera/index.rst

 			  - The camera's field of view.
 Only used by perspective projection cameras.
 In degrees.
 			  - Any number.
 			* - left
-			  - float
+			  - Number
 			  - The camera's left border.
 Only used by orthographic projection cameras.
 			  - Any number.
 			* - right
-			  - float
+			  - Number
 			  - The camera's right border.
 Only used by orthographic projection cameras.
 			  - Any number.
 			* - bottom
-			  - float
+			  - Number
 			  - The camera's bottom border.
 Only used by orthographic projection cameras.
 			  - Any number.
 			* - top
-			  - float
+			  - Number
 			  - The camera's top border.
 Only used by orthographic projection cameras.
 			  - Any number.
 			* - nearPlane